sm0k3/EzYTDL/README.md

     .Only relys on FFMPEG and Youtube DL

-    .Semi-Portable can run from anywhere on any system that allready has FFMPEG and youtube DL (in future i may mke it use a relative copy of FFMPEG and Youtube-dl for true portability if enough people want it)
+    .Semi-Portable can run from anywhere on any system that allready has FFMPEG and youtube DL (might make it use a relative copy of Youtube-dl for portability if enough people want it)
 ## Installation Instructions

 Easiest way to get started...